 - If you don’t want to set up your own SMTP account, you might be able to use our internal SMTP service, which is a Sendgrid account.
 Now there is a process to request to use our SMTP service if you don’t want to set up your own.

 - You can use the SMTP setting with the Preview as Drafts feature to first create Drafts, and then send the Drafts with the SMTP server.

 Step 1: Setting up your SMTP service

 An SMTP server is simply an email sending server.
 There are many well-known SMTP service providers, including Sendgrid, JangoSMTP, Mailgun, Mailjet, and others.
 Pricing for SMTP services range from free plans which let you send a few hundred emails/day to around $20 USD/month for thousands of emails/month.
 Each service has its own advantages and disadvantages, and you’re free to use any SMTP service you like.

 In our testing, we’ve found that Sendgrid and JangoSMTP are the two SMTP services that are most compatible with GMass, because of their flexibility in not requiring domain-based verification in order to start relaying email through them.
 This is especially important if you’re connecting a firstname.lastname@example.org GMass account to an SMTP service.

 If you choose Sendgrid, here is a detailed guide to configuring your Sendgrid account for GMass use.

-Option 2: Request to use our Sendgrid SMTP account
+Option B: Request to use our SendGrid SMTP account

 Step 2: Linking your GMass account to the SMTP service